dumetskiy/spreadsheet/README.md

 Those configurations are referencing the three enums cases: `FileSource`, `FileDestination`, `DataType`

 Those same enums cases wrapped into `DataLoader`, `SpreadsheetPublisher` and `DataParser` attributes accordingly allow to map the concrete service to a certain source, destination or a data type.

+Using data types as an example the process of extending the functionality is really simple:

+1. Create a new class implementing `DataParserInterface` and configure the data parsing in it.
+2. Add a new case representing this type into the `DataType` enum
+3. Add a `DataParser` attribute to your new class and pass the new `DataType` case into it as an argument
+4. Whitelist your new data type by adding it to the `spreadsheet.configuration.allowed_data_types` parameter.

+And you are all set to start using your new data type parser with the command.